Marlo Patrick

 What values are most important to you in your work and personal life?

-The values that guide me in both my work and personal life include clear communication, prioritizing safety, maintaining integrity—especially in protecting proprietary information—building strong relationships, and committing to continuous learning.
-I also have a strong interest in giving back and engaging with the community, which I’ve done through volunteering with 4‑H and agricultural programs alongside my daughter.
+The values that guide both my work and personal life include clear communication, a strong commitment to safety, and integrity—particularly in protecting proprietary information.
+I place a high priority on building strong relationships and on continuous learning.
+I am also deeply committed to giving back to the community, which I have done through volunteering with 4‑H and agricultural programs alongside my daughter.
 These experiences reinforce my belief in collaboration, mentorship, and lifelong growth, both professionally and personally.

 Locations